 The overall objective of the major in Biomedical Engineering at the University of South Florida is to prepare graduates for successful careers in the biomedical engineering and related professions.
 Accordingly, graduates of the BME major who have chosen to pursue a career in engineering shall achieve the following within a few years after graduation:

 Demonstrate professional biomedical engineering competence by holding positions of increasing responsibility in industry, business, government and/or educational institutions.
 Publish papers, reports, patents and/or technical presentations at local, national, international meetings or within the professional organization/company that they are affiliated with.
 Continue to improve their technical skills, knowledge and understanding through continuing education, pursuit of advanced degrees, and/or pursuit of professional license in their chosen profession.

-2. To continue to pursue and expand their technical and professional knowledge and skills through academic and industrial training and lifelong learning.
+2. Pursue and expand technical and professional knowledge and skills through academic and industrial training, participation in professional organizations, and lifelong learning.

-3. To contribute to the local, national and global communities using experiences and skills acquired through their biomedical engineering education at the University of South Florida-USF.
+3. Contribute to the local, national, and global communities using experiences and skills acquired through their biomedical engineering education.

 Expected Student Outcomes for Biomedical Engineering Undergraduate Major